Perl::Critic::Config - The final derived Perl::Critic configuration, combined from any profile file and command-line parameters.

 module in your configuration file.
 In this manner, the Policy will

-never be loaded, regardless of the -severity
+never be loaded, regardless of the -severity given to the

 Perl::Critic::Config constructor.